If you’re a brave mountaineer and adventure lover, read below what to expect and carry on Mount Kilimanjaro!

 Keep your items in the same spots, whether in the main compartment, side pockets, or pant pockets.
 This ensures easy access without searching for essentials.

-What Belongs in Your Duffel Bag?
+What Belongs in Your Duffel Bag – What to Carry on Mount Kilimanjaro?

 All items that don’t go in your daypack should be packed in your duffel bag.